Patrick Gardiner

-Patrick Lancaster Gardiner, FBA (1922–1997) was a British academic philosopher and a Fellow of Magdalen College, Oxford.
+Patrick Lancaster Gardiner, FBA (17 March 1922 – 24 June 1997) was a British academic philosopher and a Fellow of Magdalen College, Oxford.
+He was a specialist in the philosophy of history but wrote on a wider array of topics, publishing notable studies of Schopenhauer in 1963 and Kierkegaard in 1988.

-Biography
+Life and work

 Gardiner was born in Chelsea, London, on 17 March 1922.
 His father was Clive Gardiner, a landscape artist and principal of Goldsmiths College; his mother was Lilian Lancaster, an artist and a pupil of Walter Sickert.
 His paternal grandfather was Alfred George Gardiner, editor of The Daily News.
 His younger brother was the architect Stephen Gardiner.

-He was educated at Westminster School, and then received a First in history from Christ Church, Oxford.
-After Army service in Italy, North Africa and Austria, he returned to Oxford for a second B.A., in PPE (politics, philosophy and economics).
+Gardiner was educated at home until 1933 when he was enrolled at Westminster School.
+His contemporaries included Richard Wollheim and David Pears who became fellow philosophers and lifelong friends.
+As a pupil he displayed, and pursued, a passion for literature and history.
+He matriculated as Christ Church, Oxford in 1940 where he received a First in history in 1942.